rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

     }

-Offline Node for Maintenance
+Offline node for maintenance
 ----------------------------

-This setting allows a Node to be forced Offline and will only allow active connections.
+This setting forces a node offline and allows only active connections.

-To bring the Node back online, see: `Online Node After Maintenance`_.
+To bring the node back online, see: `Online Node After Maintenance`_.

 *Note: It is important to understand differences between* `Disable vs Offline`_.